FeDaL: Federated Dataset Learning for General Time Series Foundation Models: More Related Work

 \section{More Related Work}

-\paragraph{Time Series Foundation Models} Pre-trained models with scalability can evolve into foundation models, characterized by increasing model capacity and pre-training scale, enabling them to address diverse data.
-Large Language Models (LLMs) have demonstrated advanced capabilities, including in-context learning and few/zero-shot learning~\cite{jin2023time}.
-However, due to the heterogeneity of time series data, the development of GPT-style time series foundation models (TSFMs) has been limited.
-Research on TSFMs is in its early stages, with existing efforts categorized into two groups, one of which is LLM-empowered time series analysis.
-For instance, FPT~\cite{zhou2023one} utilizes GPT-2 as a representation extractor for time series, fine-tuning it on downstream datasets and tasks.
-LLM4TS~\cite{chang2023llm4ts} encodes time series into numerical tokens for LLMs, demonstrating model scalability in forecasting tasks.
-Time-LLM~\cite{jin2023time} explores prompting techniques to enhance prediction, inspiring cross-modality representation ability through language templates.
-UniTime~\cite{liu2024unitime} introduces cross-domain techniques to fine-tune pre-trained LLMs, reducing prediction biases.
-Nevertheless, the performance of these LLM-based approaches is heavily dependent on the LLM backbone and cross-modal design.
-In contrast, our proposed model is pre-trained natively on time series, eliminating the need for extra modality alignment.
-Another category of models involves pre-training on large-scale time series datasets.
-For instance, ForecastFPN~\cite{dooley2024forecastpfn} is trained on synthetic series to achieve zero-shot forecasting.
-CloudOps~\cite{woo2023pushing} employs masked modeling on Transformers for domain-specific forecasting.
-TimeGPT-1~\cite{garza2023timegpt} introduces the first commercial API for zero-shot forecasting, marking a milestone in the field.
-PreDcT~\cite{das2023decoder}, a decoder-only Transformer pre-trained on Google Trends, demonstrates notable zero-shot capabilities.
-Furthermore, MOMENT~\cite{goswami2024moment}, Moirai~\cite{woo2024unifiedtraininguniversaltime}, TimeFM~\cite{das2024decoder}, Chronos~\cite{ansari2024chronos}, and Timer~\cite{liu2024timer} pre-train on ultra-large time series datasets and release corresponding datasets, showcasing excellent cross-task performance empirically.
-This suggests that training TSFMs is a resource-intensive endeavor.
+\paragraph{Pre-trained Time Series Models.} Large Language Models (LLMs) have demonstrated strong capabilities such as zero-shot adaptation~\citep{jin2023time}.
+Yet, due to the heterogeneity of time series, GPT-style TSFMs remain underexplored.
+Existing research can be grouped into two categories.
+The first leverages LLMs for time series analysis.
+For example, FPT~\citep{zhou2023one} uses GPT-2 as a representation extractor, while LLM4TS~\citep{chang2023llm4ts} encodes series into numerical tokens, showing scalability on forecasting tasks.
+Time-LLM~\citep{jin2023time} employs prompting techniques to enhance cross-modality reasoning, and UniTime~\citep{liu2024unitime} introduces domain adaptation to reduce prediction bias.
+However, these approaches largely depend on the LLM backbone and cross-modal design.
+In contrast, our model is pre-trained natively on time series, avoiding extra modality alignment.
+The second line pre-trains directly on large-scale time series datasets.
+ForecastFPN~\citep{dooley2024forecastpfn} trains on synthetic series for zero-shot forecasting, while CloudOps~\citep{woo2023pushing} applies masked modeling for domain-specific prediction.
+TimeGPT-1~\citep{garza2023timegpt} represents the first commercial zero-shot API, and PreDcT~\citep{das2023decoder} shows strong results with a decoder-only Transformer.
+More recently, models such as MOMENT~\citep{goswami2024moment}, Moirai~\citep{woo2024unifiedtraininguniversaltime}, TimeFM~\citep{das2024decoder}, Chronos~\citep{ansari2024chronos}, and Timer~\citep{liu2024timer} have been trained on ultra-large datasets and publicly released, achieving competitive cross-task performance.
+These efforts collectively highlight both the potential and the resource-intensive nature of training TSFMs.